 The kneeling or Seiza meditation posture can be supported by a Zafu, Meditation Bench, Rectangular Meditation Cushion, or Yoga Bolster.
 Straddling one of these cushions will support the upper body and reduce torque on the knee joint.
 Using a combination of these cushions can increase lift for taller persons or those with more limited flexibility.
 A zabuton or kapok support cushion can be used to cushion the knees and ankles from hard floor surfaces.

 In the sitting meditation posture, a BackJack Chair can be helpful to support the back.
 Whether a Backjack or regular chair is used, a kapok support cushion can be used to cushion the lower back and create the normal "S" curve of the spine.
-A Tush Cush Orthopedic Foam Cushion can be used to create a forward slope, again improving the curve of the spine.
-The cutout in the rear portion of the Tush-Cush relieves pressure on the tailbone or coccyx.

 In the lying posture a Cotton Yoga Mat or Shiatsu Massage Mat can provide the basic foundation for comfort.
 A Yoga Blanket, Yoga Bolster, or Kapok Support Cushion can be placed under the knees, back, neck or other areas of the body to raise and support those areas of the body.